2024-25 Catalog

 ISE 465 Applied Data Mining 3 Credits

 Introduction to the data mining process including business problem understanding, data understanding and preparation, modeling and evaluation, and model deployment.
 Emphasis on hands-on data preparation and modeling using techniques from statistics, artificial intelligence, such as regression, decision trees, neural networks, and clustering.
 A number of application areas are explored.
-This course is a graduate version of IE 365 possessing some advanced assignments.
-Credit will not be given for both IE 365 and IE 465.
+This course is a version of ISE 365 for graduate students, with advanced assignments.
+A student cannot receive credit for both ISE 365 and ISE 465.

 ISE 471 Quality and Process Improvement in Healthcare 3 Credits